 There are many types of themes within Android, but the kinds we're going to refer to throughout this article are home screen themes or launcher themes.
-A theme is the visual styling of your home screen, through the choice and use of launchers, wallpapers, widgets, icon packs, sounds, and other elements.
+A theme is the visual styling of your home screen, achieved through the choice and use of launchers, wallpapers, widgets, icon packs, sounds, and other elements.

-When most users think of themes, they imagine complex elements and high-maintenance setups.
-They imagine custom KWGT widgets and elaborate icon packs.
-And while there are many people who do completely overhaul their launchers regularly, for most of us, a theme does not mean changing the way your phone is set up, only how that setup looks.
+When many users think of themes, they imagine complex elements and high-maintenance setups.
+For most of us, though, a theme does not mean changing the way your phone is set up, only how that setup looks.

 Even if you're not interested in making your home screen look pretty, there are some other uses for launcher themes and customization that you may be interested in:

 - Hiding apps: Most launchers have the option of hiding an app from the app drawer, but for apps that you want easily accessible but away from prying eyes, many launchers also allow you to rename apps and give them icons less likely to draw the eye.
-Or make them invisible all together.
+Or make them invisible altogether.

-- Transferring themes and setups: Your mother just got a new phone, but she just wants everything where it was on her old one.
+- Transferring themes and setups: Your mother just got a new phone, but she wants everything where it was on her old one.
 Well, with theme backups, you can make all her Android devices look like her old one.

 - Choice: Don't like the way your app drawer is alphabetized?
-Don't like only having a 4x4 grid on your home screen and not being able to resize your widgets?
+Don't like only having a 5x5 grid on your home screen and not being able to resize your widgets?
 A third-party launcher can let you choose just about everything about your launcher experience.